 There are many threats facing schools.
 They range from parking lot smash-and-grabs to school shootings.
 Each incident is a reminder of just how important safe school systems are to society, and that’s why we are here with our complete guide to school security.

 Enhancing the security of your school doesn’t need to be difficult.
-Solink has video surveillance solutions tailored to the school and campus setting.
+Solink has video security solutions tailored to the school and campus setting.
 With lower installation costs and no long-term contract to sign, Solink makes it easier for schools to budget for security.

 If you are looking to expand the security measures on your school campus, please reach out for a Solink demo today.